flutter/website/src/deployment/linux.md

 Would you like a YAML "lxd init" preseed to be printed? (yes/no) [default=no]:
 ```

-On the first run, LXD may not be able to connect to its socket:
+On the first run, LXD might not be able to connect to its socket:

 ```terminal
 An error occurred when trying to communicate with the 'LXD'